Top 4 PBM Industry Trends in 2023 (And What to Expect Next) [Updated]

 Trend #4: The Continued Decentralization of Pharmacy Management

 However, if you carve out your pharmacy benefits from your BCBS health plan, then the pharmacy benefit is decentralized from the medical benefit.
-Taking a decentralized approach to your pharmacy benefits can optimize your health benefits while increasing cost-saving.
+Through decentralization, you gain additional insight into your claims and understand where your money is going.
+A decentralized approach to your pharmacy benefits can optimize your health benefits while increasing cost-saving.

 Today, the market is demanding better services across the board.
 Companies want greater control over their performance while delivering optimal results around access, quality, and cost of health care.
 To achieve this, we can no longer rely on what we’ve done in the past.
 We must look at the provision of health care through a new lens.